nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Other incorrect marking deadline as done commands to try: `done`, `done 1`, `done x:20` (where x is larger than the list size or negative number or index of event/completed deadline task)<br>
       Expected: error status message will be shown.

-### Adding a event
+### Adding an event

-1. Adding a event while all tasks are being shown
+1. Adding an event while all tasks are being shown

    1. Prerequisites:  List all tasks using the `list-task` command.
 Multiple events exists in the task list.

    1. Test case: `event title:Project meeting date:10-11-2020 from:09:00 to:12:30 tag:CS2103T`<br>
-      Expected: a new event with title 'Project meeting' is added to the task list, a event card will be displayed with the detailed info about the event.
+      Expected: a new event with title 'Project meeting' is added to the task list, an event card will be displayed with the detailed info about the event.

    1. Test case: `event title:Project meeting date:10-11-2020 from:09:00 to:12:30 tag:CS2103T`<br>
-      Expected: No event is added because a event with the same details already exists in the task list.
+      Expected: No event is added because an event with the same details already exists in the task list.
 Status message informs user that event already exists.

    1. Test case: `event title:Another Project meeting date:10-11-2020 from:09:00 to:12:30 tag:CS2103T`<br>
       Expected: No event is added because the event time is overlapping with another event that exists in the task list.